christinali1017/Algorithm/Others/README.md

 **Idea**: First we need to find the node we need to delete.
 Then there are three cases:

-- Target does not has child, just delete it.
+- Target does not have child, just delete it.

-- Target has only one child, set target.parent.left/right = child.left/right
+- Target has only one child, set target.parent.left/right = target.left/right

 - Target has two children, if target.right.left == null, just set target.right.left = target.left.
 Otherwise, find the smallest element as the new root in target's right subtree.